aleynakirmizi/Scopus-Connection-with-Selenium/README.md

 You need to give your chromedriver.exe path first.
 After you give your user name and password informations you'll get your informations.

+"DB Browser for Sqlite" database is used to store the data.

 This code was written by me to use on my thesis.